 Value Investing was developed in the early Twentieth Century by Benjamin Graham and has been popularised in recent decades by the success of many investors who follow the approach, most notably Warren Buffett.
 Numerous academic studies have shown that a disciplined value-based approach to investing in securities outperforms the market over the long term.
 It is under-pinned by research into behavioural investing which demonstrates both why it is so psychologically difficult to do (because it involves taking positions that are contrary to the received wisdom of the crowd) and why it is so financially rewarding when done well.

-The rescheduled conference in 2022 will have some of the world’s leading investors speaking at it.
+The conference in 2023 will have some of the world’s leading investors speaking at it.
 It will also be a showcase for less well known and smaller firms.
 The speakers will provide valuable insights into the methods and approaches that have made them successful, will comment on the current investment climate and will offer specific investment ideas.
 A key element of the conference is the high proportion of asset owners in the audience who invest in funds.